 - We wanted to earn the player’s emotional engagement.
 The art, sound, text and animation are restrained and subtle, designed to permit empathy, not force it.

 Part of what makes Monument Valley resonate with a wide audience is that we didn’t make a game just inspired by other games.
 M.C.Escher and his incredible studies of impossible geometry have been with us from the start, but we’ve also absorbed everything from the Japanese art of flower arranging to typography posters, from architectural models to Brian Eno.

 But Monument Valley is also shaped by people.
 Like Nick Fury assembling the Avengers, Mills brought together a group of individual talents and told us we had to create something utterly amazing.
 Surrounding us throughout the whole project was a family of incredibly supportive dreamers and doers, who inspired us to make Monument Valley a game for people.

-Download Monument Valley for iPhone and iPad HERE
+Download Monument Valley HERE